kiruthik13/Student_attendance_tracker/backend/README.md

 - Input validation is implemented using express-validator
 - CORS is configured to allow frontend requests
 - Error handling is comprehensive and secure
+- Student User accounts are automatically created with default password `student123`

 ## Next Steps